changesets/changesets/docs/snapshot-releases.md

 After running the `yarn changeset version` command, you can use the `changeset publish --tag bulbasaur` command to releases the packages.
 By using the `--tag` flag, you will not add it to the `latest` flag on npm.
 This is REALLY IMPORTANT because if you do not include a tag, people installing your package using `yarn add your-package-name` will install the snapshot version.

+## Using the `--no-git-tag` flag

+You can use the `--no-git-tag` CLI flag when running `changeset publish` if you plan to publish snapshot releases locally and you are pushing [git tags](http://npm.github.io/publishing-pkgs-docs/updating/using-tags.html) to a remote from your CI environment.

+When you run `changeset publish --no-git-gag`, changesets will skip creating git tags for published packages.
+That means that git tags can be still be created whenever pushing stable versions, and you can safely publish snapshot releases locally, without creating unnecessary tags.

 ## Using a snapshot version

 When you want to get people to test your snapshots, they can either update their package.json to your newly published version and run an install, or use `yarn add your-package-name@YOUR_TAG_OR_VERSIONS`